 Please read these Terms and Conditions (“Terms and Conditions”) and Standard information form that we provide to you carefully.
 These Terms and Conditions, the Standard information form and the other documents we refer to below set out the terms and conditions of the contract between the person who agrees to buy a Holiday, any person listed on a booking or any person to whom a Holiday is agreed to be supplied (“you” or “your group”) and RSD Travel Ireland Limited, a company registered in Ireland with company registration number 535087 having its registered office at, Pembroke House, Upper Pembroke Street 28-32, Dublin 2, Ireland (“we” or “us”).
 The Terms and Conditions and the Standard information form govern your Holiday contract notwithstanding anything to the contrary contained in any document supplied or statement made to you.
 We will not be bound by any variation or amendment to the Terms and Conditions and the Standard information form unless agreed expressly in writing by a person who has authority to bind us

-When we refer to your ‘Holiday’ in these Terms and Conditions, except where otherwise stated, we mean the accommodation, transport and other holiday services (excluding Excursions, see below) that you book in Ireland with us as a combined package governed by the Transport (Tour Operators and Travel Agents) Act 1982, the Package Holidays and Travel Trade Act, 1995 and the Package Travel and Linked Travel Arrangements Regulations 2018 (“Acts”).
+When we refer to your ‘Holiday’ in these Terms and Conditions, except where otherwise stated, we mean the accommodation, transport and other holiday services (excluding Excursions, see below) that you book in Ireland with us as a combined package governed by the Transport (Tour Operators and Travel Agents) Act 1982, the Package Holidays and Travel Trade Act, 1995, S.I.
+No. 80/2019 – European Union (Package Travel And Linked Travel Arrangements) Regulations 2019 and S.I.
+No. 105/2019 – European Union (Package Travel And Linked Travel Arrangements) (No. 2) Regulations 2019 (“Acts”).

 2. Concluding the Holiday Contract